 Professional Studies (PST) courses and certificate programs are offered in a variety of formats to students from all over the world.
 From traditional classroom settings to online or onsite instruction, these courses cover topics designed to accommodate the learning needs of professionals seeking to develop or enhance skills and remain competitive in the workforce, or to supplement the educational needs of students in other programs of study.
 While professional studies credits do not apply to degree programs at Gallaudet University, they may be transferable to other universities and will often satisfy requirements for certification and employment.
 In addition, some PST courses lead to a professional certificate.

-To register for professional studies (PST) courses, follow the procedures outlined on the website of the Center for Continuing and Online Education at https://www.gallaudet.edu/center-for-continuing-and-online-education.
+To register for professional studies (PST) courses, follow the procedures outlined on the website of the Center for Continuing Education at https://gallaudet.edu/continuing-education/

 Tuition, Fees and Aid